GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-3 Windows MessageBox/README.md

-# Programming Windows Games, Chapter 1
+# Programming Windows Games, Chapter 1, WinAPI MessageBox
 [![Language](https://img.shields.io/badge/Language%20-C++-blue.svg)](https://github.com/GeorgePimpleton/Win32-games/)
 [![Platform](https://img.shields.io/badge/Platform%20-Win32-blue.svg)](https://github.com/GeorgePimpleton/Win32-games/)

 The basics of programming using the Windows API, in a quick nutshell.

 ### Possible types of apps that can be created on Windows
 3. a Windows MessageBox
    + a WinAPI MessageBox using modern coding